Dummy

 The advantages of an autograft are that it is the body's own material which will not be rejected.
 Furthermore, the risk of retearing the reconstructed cruciate ligament is lower when using an autograft compared to an allograft (donor material).
 In addition, it is cheaper to use autograft material than donor material.

-For an autograft, the orthopedic surgeon can choose from three tendons.
-The patellar tendon (patellar tendon) and the hamstring tendon are the most commonly used grafts.
-The quadriceps tendon has been increasingly used in recent years.
+With an autograft, the orthopedic surgeon can choose from three tendons.
+The knieschijfpees (patellapees) en de hamstring tendon are the most commonly used grafts.
+The quadricepstendon has been increasingly used since recent years.

 This person has had multiple anterior cruciate ligament surgeries.